ncamaa/ai-docs-and-comments/README.md

 ## Support

-The extension is tested extensively with JavaScript and Python.
+The extension was tested mainly with JavaScript and Python.
 However, it is designed to work with other programming languages as well.
 If you encounter any issues while using a different programming language, feel free to raise an issue on our GitHub page.

+## Contribution

+Everyone is welcome to contribute to this project!
+If you have improvement suggestions, feature requests, or want to improve our code or documentation, we appreciate your help.

+Here's how you can contribute:

+1. Fork this repository.
+2. Make your changes.
+3. Open a pull request to incorporate your changes into our main branch.

+We're looking forward to seeing your pull requests!

 ## License